ianozsvald/talkpay_tweet_visualisataion/README.md

 #![Summary of #talkpay pay data](talkpay_summary.png)

-Using `text_filters` we can filter for e.g. software engineers:
+Using `text_filters` we can filter for e.g. software engineers, note the double-peaks around $80k and $120k, then small peaks at $150k, $200k and $250k:

 #![Summary of #talkpay pay data](talkpay_summary_sweng.png)